Many people who suffer adverse health effects or effects on their ability to see after having had LASIK surgery seek legal recompense.

 The procedure and potential adverse consequences

-“LASIK” stands for laser-assisted in situ keratomileusis.
+“LASIK” stands for laser-assisted in situ keratomileuses.
 The procedure involves changing the shape of the cornea so light refracts properly onto the retina, reducing a (usually) mildly visually impaired person’s need for glasses or contacts.

 The doctor cuts a thin flap in the eye and folds it back, allowing the reshaping of the underlying tissue with a laser.
 Then the flap is placed back over the eye.

 LASIK is most often given to patients who are nearsighted, farsighted, and those who have astigmatism.
 Though there is a high rate of satisfaction among patients who get the procedure done, it does carry risks.
-Sadly, some people end up with a lower quality of life after suffering adverse outcomes from the surgery.
+Sadly, some people end up with a lower quality of life after suffering from adverse outcomes from the surgery.
 Others need follow-up surgeries if, for instance, their vision has been over-corrected.

 Complications and adverse outcomes include double vision, corneal scarring, a bulging cornea, vision loss due to infection, dry eyes, loss of contrast sensitivity, diminished light vision, and haloes.